Kanwar Yatra: Bol Bam

-Bol-Bam refers to pilgrimages and festivals in India and Nepal glorifying Shiva.
+Bol-Bamrefers to pilgrimages and festivals in India and Nepal glorifying Shiva.
 The festivals run during the monsoon month Shraawan (July — August).
 After taking water from the Ganges river (or other nearby river that wind up in the Ganges) the pilgrims, known as kanwariya or Shiv Bhaktas (devotees of Shiva), are mandated to travel barefooted and in saffron robes with their kanwar (walking sticks used to hang the urns of water) for 105 km by various routes and usually in groups made of family, friends and or neighbours, and return to their own local or other more prestigious and larger Shiva Temples to pour Gangajal on Lord Shiva (Shiv Linga).